oscal-compass/compliance-trestle/README.md

 `trestle` supports OSCAL version `1.0.0` only at this stage.

-## Supported file formats for OSCAL objects.
+## Supported file formats for OSCAL objects

 OSCAL supports `xml`, `json` and `yaml` with their [metaschema](https://github.com/usnistgov/metaschema) tooling.
 Trestle natively supports only `json` and `yaml` formats at this time.